IsaacXu0808/DLMI-project/README.md

-## Few-Shot Dermoscopic Image Segmentation with a Frozen Self-Supervised Pretrained Encoder
+# Few-Shot Dermoscopic Image Segmentation with a Frozen Self-Supervised Pretrained Encoder ─── Instructions for Replication
-# Instructions for replication
----

 ## Step 1.
 Directory Preparation
 (1) Create the following structure of directories.
 You can run: